beneath-hq/beneath/docs/quick-starts/create-stream.md

 ## More info

+Under the "API" tab on the stream's page in the web console, you will find several more guides for reading and writing to the stream.

-More examples of the Python SDK in action can be found in the [examples repo](https://gitlab.com/beneath-hq/beneath/-/tree/master/examples).
+Other examples of the Python SDK in action can be found in the [examples repo](https://gitlab.com/beneath-hq/beneath/-/tree/master/examples).
 For full details about available classes and functions, check out the [Python client API reference](https://python.docs.beneath.dev/).